AbhijitJoshi58/JobListing_Application/README.md

 Frontend stores the token
 Token sent in request header
 Backend validates token and role before granting access

+-->Deplpyment Details
+The application is deployed using cloud platforms and containerization.

+Frontend: Hosted on Netlify

+Backend: Dockerized Spring Boot service deployed on Render

+Database:

+MongoDB Atlas (Job listings)

+MySQL on Railway (User data)

+Environment variables are used for secure configuration in production.

 | Method | Endpoint    | Description                    |